madhura74/javaWebApp/README.md

 The application will be accessible at http://localhost:8080.

 ## Infrastructure creation using Terraform
-Terraform files are present in the folder terraform.
+Have a look at the Terraform files and modules that are present in the folder terraform.
 This infracture consists creation of ECR to store docker images, a VPC and its components and EKS.

+Set the AWS configuration profile with below command (`aws configure --profile terraform `)
+Provide the values of your ID, secrete and region.

+Initiate the terraform, Run this command from the ./terraform folder (` terraform init `)

+Terraform Plan
+(` terraform plan `)

+Create the resources in AWS
+(` terraform apply`)

+Note :
+The terraform state file will be referred from S3 bucket which us previosly created.

+If you want to delete the resources after application deployment and testing, run below command.
+(` terraform destroy `)

 ## Kubernetes Manifestations
+This application needs a namespace, kubernetes deployment resource which will spin up the instance of the application using the image from ECR.
+We also create a kubernetes service of type  load balancer to access the application.
+Refer the manifest files present in the folder manifest

+To deploy the application to EKS, follow the bellow commands.

+To fetch and update the kubeconfig details
+(` aws eks update-kubeconfig --name <eks-Name> --region <aws-region> `)

+To create the namespace, run the below command.
+This could be a onetime action, for the initial set up.
+(` kubectl apply -f ./manifests/namespace-1.yaml `)

+To create the deployment resource, run the below command (` kubectl apply -f ./manifests/deploy-webapp.yaml `)

+To create the service, run the below command.
+(` kubectl apply -f ./manifests/service-webapp.yaml `)

+To check the deployment of the resources, run below commands, (` kubectl get all -n <your namespace>

+From the service created, copy the EXTERNAL-IP url to access the application.

 ## CICD Workflow using GitHub Actions